Earth oven: Pacific and Madagascar

 Earth oven cooking was very common in the past and continues into the present – particularly for special occasions, since the earth oven process is very labor-intensive.

-It is the main traditional method of cooking for Polynesians in pre-contact times which is advantageous to tuber corps like taro that could be cooked in bulk and shared communally, displacing the need for earthen pottery developed in Lapita culture necessary to process cereal crops standard to cultures in Southeast Asia and New Guinea.
+It is the main traditional method of cooking for Polynesians in pre-contact times which is advantageous to tuber crops like taro that could be cooked in bulk and shared communally, displacing the need for earthen pottery developed in Lapita culture necessary to process cereal crops standard to cultures in Southeast Asia and New Guinea.
 In some part-Melanesian, Polynesian, and other closely related languages, the general term is "umu," from the Proto-Oceanic root *qumun (e.g. Tongan ʻumu, Māori umu or hāngī, Hawaiian imu, Samoan umu, Cook Island Māori umu).
 In some non-Polynesian, part-Polynesian, and Micronesian parts of the Pacific, which some islands use the similar word umu, but not all Micronesian islands having many different languages use that base word umu, however, other words are used instead of umu - in Fiji it is a lovo, in Rotuman it is a koua and in Tahiti, it is a ahima'a.

 In Papua New Guinea, "mumu" is used by Tok Pisin and English speakers, but each of the other hundreds of local languages has its own word.
 In the Solomon Islands the word in Pidgin is Motu.

 Despite the similarities, there are many differences in the details of preparation, their cultural significance, and current usage.
 Earth ovens are said to have originated in Papua New Guinea and have been adopted by the later arriving Polynesians.